vygr/ChrysaLisp/STATUS.md

 ------

-Looks like the SDL 2.0.10 release introduces a lot of problems !
-I recommend folks stick to SDL 2.0.9 until I can find out what has changed and report problems back to the SDL crew.
+Looks like the SDL 2.0.9 finally died on MacBook !
+SDL 2.0.10 onwards release introduces a lot of problems !
+GUI redraw will now have to switch to a render to texture system as standard.
+Some platforms may allow you to switch the option to a lower overhead mode, but by default we want things to look correct even if a little bit slower.

-Issues with 2.0.10:
+Issues with 2.0.10+:

 * MacOS restore from window minimize no longer sends SDL_WINDOWEVENT_RESTORED event.